Shucong/personal_website/content/project/cellular-metamaterials/index.md

 ---
-title: Reconfigurable cellular Metamaterials
+title: Reconfigurable cellular metamaterials
 subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

-weight: 50
+weight: 40

 # Summary for listings and search engines
 summary: <br/> **Related publication:**<br/> 1. <span style="color:darkgray">Shucong Li, Gabriele Librandi, Yuxing Yao, Austin J Richard, Alyssha Schneider‐Yamamura, Joanna Aizenberg, Katia Bertoldi</span> (2021). [**Controlling Liquid Crystal Orientations for Programmable Anisotropic Transformations in Cellular Microstructures**](../../publication/li-2021-controlling/). *Advanced Materials*.